matteo-brg/lazyspectra/README.md

    (lazyenv) $ python -V
    ```

-3. Install the required Python packages and dependencies, which include CmdStanPy.
-With the virtual environment active, move into the `baynes` folder
+3. Install the required Python packages, dependencies and BetaShape.
+With the virtual environment active, move into the `lazyspectra` folder
    ```
    (lazyenv) $ cd lazyspectra
    ```